May 24, 2006

 This interview is comprised of two conversations between myself and the Eisner-nominated

 O’Malley.
-The two first
+We first

 spoke over the phone